thebkv/bkv/ruth02.md

 book: Ruth
 chapter: 2
 focus:
+  - provision appearing after Ruth and Naomi return to Bethlehem
-  - Ruth entering the field as a poor widow and stranger under the provision of Torah
+  - Ruth finding a place to glean as a widow, stranger, and poor woman
-  - Boaz recognizing Ruth and establishing protection, food, water, and abundant provision around her
-  - the movement from lawful gleaning into personal favor and recognition
+  - Boaz turning ordinary gleaning into protection, favor, and abundance
-  - refuge beneath the wings of the LORD
+  - Ruth finding refuge under the wings of the LORD
-  - Naomi recognizing Boaz as near kin and the first appearance of redemption
+  - Naomi recognizing that the man behind the provision is a near kinsman
-summary: "Ruth 2 follows Ruth into the harvest field, where the Moabite stranger discovers that God's law has already made provision for her condition.
-Boaz then enlarges that provision through protection, food, and deliberate generosity, and Naomi recognizes that the man behind the abundance is one of their near kinsmen."
+summary: "Ruth 2 follows Ruth into the harvest field, where she finds food, protection, and unexpected favor.
+She returns to Naomi carrying an abundance of barley, and the discovery that the field belongs to Boaz reveals that the provision they have found may lead to something greater: redemption."
 permalink: /ruth02/
 ---

 # RUTH 02
 ## THE STRANGER IN THE FIELD

-*Gleaning, Favor, Refuge, and the First Sign of Redemption*
+*Provision Appears After the Return*

 ---

 ## BKV Insight

-Ruth 2 is about **entering an order that already has provision built into it**.
+Ruth 2 is about **finding provision after you return**.

-Ruth arrives in Bethlehem with no land, no husband, no inheritance, and no standing of her own.
-She is still repeatedly identified as a Moabite, and when Boaz notices her she calls herself a stranger.
-Yet when she goes into the fields looking for food, she discovers that Israel's law has already made a place for someone in exactly her condition.
+Ruth and Naomi came back to Bethlehem with almost nothing.
+Naomi called herself empty, and Ruth had no land, husband, or inheritance there.
+But they arrived at the beginning of harvest, and now Ruth goes out to find food.

+She does not know where the day will lead.
+She simply goes into a field and begins to glean.

+What Ruth discovers is that there is already a place for her there.

-Torah required landowners to leave part of the harvest for the poor, the widow, and the stranger.
-Ruth qualifies from every direction.
-She enters Bethlehem with almost nothing, but she has entered a covenant order in which the vulnerable are not supposed to be forgotten.
+God's law required Israel's landowners to leave part of the harvest for the poor and the stranger.
+Ruth is also a widow.
+Before Boaz ever notices her, provision has already been made for someone in her condition.

-That is the first movement of the chapter.

-Ruth does not begin by receiving a miracle that removes her need to work.
-She enters the field and gleans.
-She gathers what the law has deliberately left available to her.

-Then Boaz notices her.
+Then Boaz sees her, and the provision becomes personal.

-From that point, the chapter moves beyond the minimum provision guaranteed by law.
-Boaz tells Ruth to remain in his field, commands the young men not to touch her, gives her access to water, invites her to eat with the workers, and instructs the reapers to pull grain deliberately from the bundles and leave it where she can gather it.
+He tells Ruth to stay in his field.
+He makes sure the young men will not bother her, gives her access to water, invites her to eat, and tells the workers to leave extra grain where she can gather it.
+Ruth still works, but she is now working in a field where someone is deliberately making sure she has enough.

-Ruth is still gleaning, but her experience of the field has changed.
-She entered under the general provision of Torah and now receives personal favor within that order.

-Boaz explains why.

-He has heard what Ruth did for Naomi.
-He knows that she left her father, mother, and native land and came among a people she had not known.
-Then he interprets her journey in one sentence:
+Boaz tells her why he has taken notice of her.
+He has heard what she did for Naomi, how she left her father and mother, and how she came to live among a people she had not known before.
+Then he describes what her choice in Chapter 1 means:

-> “The LORD recompense thy work, and a full reward be given thee of the LORD God of Israel, under whose wings thou art come to trust.”
+> “The LORD God of Israel, under whose wings thou art come to trust.”

-That statement reaches directly back to Ruth 1.

 Ruth had said:

 > “thy people shall be my people, and thy God my God.”

-Boaz now describes that choice as coming under the wings of the LORD.

-The important point is that God's refuge is already becoming concrete in Ruth's life.
-It appears through a law that makes room for the stranger, a field where she can gather food, a landowner who establishes protection, workers who are told how to treat her, water she did not draw, bread she is invited to eat, and grain deliberately placed within her reach.

-The chapter therefore does not separate divine refuge from ordinary life.
-The refuge Ruth sought under God begins to appear through the right ordering of actual relationships and resources.

-Then Ruth carries the barley home.

-Naomi immediately realizes that this is more than an ordinary day of gleaning.
-She asks where Ruth worked, and Ruth gives her the name:
+Now she is beginning to experience what that choice means.

+She came to Bethlehem trusting the God of Israel, and she finds food, protection, kindness, and a place where she can remain.
+God's care for Ruth becomes visible through ordinary things: a law, a field, a harvest, a landowner, a meal, and grain left within her reach.

+There is also something larger hidden inside the day.

+Ruth returns home carrying barley.
+Naomi sees how much she has gathered and immediately wants to know where she worked.
+Ruth tells her the man's name:

 **Boaz.**

-Naomi knows what Ruth does not yet know.
+Naomi recognizes what Ruth does not yet understand.

-The generous owner of the field belongs to Elimelech's family.

 > “The man is near of kin unto us, one of our next kinsmen.”

-That discovery changes the meaning of the chapter.

-Ruth went into the field looking for food.
+Ruth went into the field looking for food and came home with the first sign that their family could be redeemed.

-She found provision.

-Inside that provision she found favor.

-And hidden inside the favor was the first appearance of redemption.
+That is the movement of Ruth 2: **provision appears after the return, and inside that provision is the beginning of redemption.**

 ---

 ## Canonical History & Context

-### Gleaning Was Built Into Israel's Law
+### Gleaning Was Already Provided For

 Ruth tells Naomi:

 > “Let me now go to the field, and glean ears of corn after him in whose sight I shall find grace.”

-She is not inventing an unusual means of survival.
-Torah had deliberately prevented Israelite landowners from harvesting every last portion of their fields.

-Leviticus 19:9–10 commands Israel not to reap the corners of the field completely and not to gather every remaining piece of the harvest.
+Gleaning was part of Israel's law.

+Leviticus 19 instructed landowners not to harvest every corner of their fields or gather everything that fell during harvest.
 What remained was to be left:

 > “for the poor and stranger.”

-Deuteronomy 24 expands the same principle.
-A forgotten sheaf was not to be retrieved by the landowner but left for the stranger, the fatherless, and the widow.
+Deuteronomy 24 gives similar instructions concerning the stranger, the fatherless, and the widow.
+If a landowner forgot a sheaf in the field, he was not to go back for it.

-Ruth stands at the intersection of these protections.
-She is poor, widowed, and foreign.

-Her access to the field therefore begins with something larger than Boaz's personal generosity.
-God's law has already made space for her before Boaz even knows who she is.

-That distinction matters because Ruth 2 develops provision in stages.

-First comes **covenant provision**.

-Then comes **personal favor**.

-Boaz does not create the right of the vulnerable to survive.
-He faithfully enlarges the mercy already embedded in the law.
+Ruth fits these provisions from several directions.
+She is poor enough to need the grain, she is a widow, and she is a stranger in Bethlehem.

+This means Boaz's generosity is not the beginning of Ruth's provision.
+Before Boaz personally knows her, the law of God has already made room for her.

+Boaz will go beyond what the law requires, but he begins by honoring the kind of order the law was meant to create.

 ### The Harvest

-Ruth and Naomi arrived in Bethlehem:
+Ruth and Naomi arrived:

 > “in the beginning of barley harvest.”

-Ruth 2 carries that setting forward.
-Ruth initially gleans barley, and the final verse tells us that she remains with Boaz's women through both barley and wheat harvest.

-Her relationship with Boaz therefore develops within a sustained season of provision.
-This is not one fortunate afternoon.
-Ruth remains in the field long enough for safety, trust, reputation, and expectation to grow.
+Chapter 2 now takes us into that harvest.

+By the end of the chapter, Ruth has remained in Boaz's fields through both barley and wheat harvest.
+What begins as one day of looking for food becomes a season of steady provision.

 ### Boaz

-The chapter introduces Boaz before Ruth meets him:
+Before Ruth meets Boaz, the narrator tells us:

-> “a mighty man of wealth, of the family of Elimelech.”
+> “Naomi had a kinsman of her husband's, a mighty man of wealth, of the family of Elimelech; and his name was Boaz.”

-The expression presents Boaz as a man of substance and standing.
-He owns fields, employs workers, and possesses the resources to protect and provide.
+Boaz is a man of standing with land, workers, and resources.
+More importantly for the rest of the story, he belongs to Elimelech's family.

-The narrator also tells us something Ruth does not yet know: Boaz belongs to Elimelech's extended family.

-That information will become crucial later, but Ruth first encounters Boaz simply as the owner of the field where she happens to glean.

-This preserves the natural progression of the story.
+Ruth knows none of this when she sets out.

-She does not enter the field looking for a redeemer.
+She does not go looking for Boaz.

-She enters looking for food.
+She goes looking for grain.

 ---